 I finished my degree and took a job in the county program for the handicapped.
 They didn’t have a position in the children’s department so I was working with adults.
 I loved what I was doing but was challenged by some of the assumptions that the staff believed defined “normal.”
 It didn’t take me long to see that I would not fit in this environment.
 The next year I taught in a public school “specials needs” class while I was expecting my first child.

 After I had my first little boy I knew that what I really wanted to do was stay home with him, so that’s what I did.
 I have been at home raising children ever since.
-I now have seven sons, two who are married.
+I now have seven sons, four who are married.
 After a brief time in a Christian school, we brought our oldest son home to learn in the third grade.
-He is grown and now has five children of his own.
-We have been homeschooling ever since.
-After 20 years I’d like to say that I have it all figured out.
-But in reality, I am learning right along with my boys.
-Each one has had a different way of learning and we have adjusted accordingly.
-Every year is something new and different as they each mature and change in their perspective of life.
+He is grown and now has six children of his own.
+We started homeschooling and never looked back.
+After 26 years I’d like to say that I got it all figured out.
+But in reality, I was always learning right along with my boys.
+Each one had a different way of learning and we adjusted accordingly.
+Every year was something new and different as they each matured and changed in their perspective of life.
 During most of our homeschooling years we lived in Ohio and Iowa.
 We are currently living in Florida.

-All this relaxing has given me more time to do other things!
-I am now beginning to work on some projects that have been sort of on the back burner for many years.
+Now that I am officially finished homeschooling, I am beginning to work on some projects that have been on the back burner for many years.
 I have always loved writing and now that I have the time I am finally putting some things together.
-I have just finished my first novel.
-I don’t know yet where it will end up but it is in the revision stages and will be submitted to a publisher when it is ready.
 I have published one book of devotions called Growing in Godliness and will publish more in this series at a future date.
-Amazon.
 I am also working on my blogs (PracticalHomeschooler.com and SherylMaxey.com) and on some curriculum materials that I hope will be useful to both homeschoolers and school teachers.
 I have had one story published in Chicken Soup for the Soul: The Power of Yes! and another in Chicken Soup for the Soul: The Wonder of Christmas.
-Besides all of that, since I now have six grandchildren, I have been learning to sew!
+Besides all of that, since I now have eight grandchildren, I have learned to sew!
 So far, I have made several quilts, two rag dolls, an apron and some puppets.

 As I look back, I am grateful and content with where my life has taken me.
 How about you?
 Are you able to look back on your life and see the path that has brought you to where you are today?
 Perhaps life isn’t where you thought it would be when you were younger.
 But I believe that our past shapes who we are.
 You can choose to be bitter about the past or glad for the experiences life has brought you.
 For me…I’ll choose to be content.